 The clinical conferences commonly focus on case management, procedural training, evidence-based medicine, ordering and interpreting radiologic imaging, literature reviews, and ED quality and operations.
 Case management conferences are rooted in clinical experiences, but are chosen to address the core content as established by the Sub-board in Pediatric Emergency Medicine.
-Procedures conferences are held monthly and provide non patient-based training in a wide array of procedures.
+Procedure conferences are held monthly and provide non patient-based training across a wide array of procedures.
 Acuity conference is a favorite.
 It highlights critical care cases from each month, focusing on acute clinical management and decision making for our most acute patients.
-Morbidity and mortality conference reviews cases are held monthly.
+Morbidity and mortality conference reviews are held monthly.
 Imaging conferences are often multidisciplinary with radiology/neuroradiology, and complemented by regularly scheduled lectures/sessions on emergency bedside ultrasound imaging, provided by our ED Division of Ultrasound.

-Teaching conferences consist of a series of lectures that focus on teaching skills, pedagogy, adult learning theory, and presentation techniques.
+Teaching and education conferences consist of a series of lectures and interactive sessions that focus on teaching skills, pedagogy, adult learning theory, and presentation techniques.
 Fellows also receive structured feedback from program directors and survey responses from those in attendance at the conference.

-Finally, all faculty and fellows complete courses which are integral to the specialty of pediatric emergency medicine, that is Advanced Cardiac Life Support (ACLS), Advanced Trauma Life Support (ATLS), Advanced Pediatric Life Support (APLS) and Pediatric Advanced Life Support (PALS) are a requirement of all fellows and faculty.
+Finally, all faculty and fellows complete courses which are integral to the specialty of pediatric emergency medicine.
+These include Advanced Cardiac Life Support (ACLS), Advanced Trauma Life Support (ATLS), Advanced Pediatric Life Support (APLS) and Pediatric Advanced Life Support (PALS).
+Fellows may opt to become PALS instructors if they wish.

 Additional conferences are currently held on Friday mornings from 9am-12 pm for rotating residents and medical students as well as visiting residents in Emergency Medicine and Pediatrics.
 These lectures are typically given by a PEM fellow or a PEM attending.
-These conferences also cover the curriculum in pediatric emergency medicine and serve as a teaching requirement for the fellows.
+These conferences cover a structured curriculum in pediatric emergency medicine and serve as a teaching requirement for the fellows.
 The final hour each Friday is devoted to simulation-based instruction providing in-situ experiences with high fidelity simulators.